 Olson appealed.
 The single issue on appeal is whether the trial court correctly refused to dismiss the trial information.

-The trial court determined the delay between the filing of Olson's trial information and his arrest did not support dismissal under the speedy trial rule since Olson failed to establish the delay caused him prejudice in the presentation of his defense.
+The trial court determined the delay between the filing of Olson’s trial information and his arrest did not support dismissal under the speedy trial rule since Olson failed to establish the delay caused him prejudice in the presentation of his defense.
 Olson claims the State failed to meet its burden to show sufficient grounds to avoid dismissal under the speedy trial rule.
-The State responds that the speedy trial rule was not triggered until Olson was arrested since none of the evils the rule is designed to protect were present until the arrest.
+The State responds that the speedy trial rule was not triggered, until Olson was arrested since none of the evils the rule is designed to protect were present until the arrest.

 The right to a speedy trial is a fundamental and venerable fixture in criminal prosecutions.
 It is guaranteed by the Sixth Amendment of the United States Constitution, as well as Article I, section 10 of our Iowa Constitution, and is now solidified by our rules of criminal procedure.
-See State v.
-Hamilton, 309 N.W.2d 471, 475 (Iowa 1981) (purpose of statutory speedy trial rule was to implement the constitutional provisions requiring an expeditious trial).
-The right to a speedy trial under rule 27(2)(b) means an accused must be brought to trial within ninety days of indictment.[1]
-The rule applies with equal force to charges brought by trial information.
-State v.
-Clark, 351 N.W.2d 532, 534 (Iowa 1984).

 Courts are required to dismiss an indictment or information if the trial is not commenced within 90 days after filing unless the accused has waived the speedy trial right, the delay is attributable to the accused, or good cause exists for the delay.
-Finn, 469 N.W.2d at 694.
-The triggering event for the speedy trial time frame, under the plain language of the rule, is the filing of the indictment or information.
-See State v.
-Swanson, 452 N.W.2d 466, 468 (Iowa App.1989).
-Once the time expires, the burden rests with the State, in each instance, to establish an exception to the ninety day rule.
-Todd, 468 N.W.2d at 469.

 Our appellate courts have previously observed that the purpose of our speedy trial rule is to relieve an accused of the hardship of prolonged pretrial incarceration and to avoid the anxiety of awaiting a trial.
-See State v.
-Allnutt, 261 Iowa 897, 901, 156 N.W.2d 266, 268 (1968).
-In most cases, these two evils present little threat until the arrest occurs.
-In this case, Olson makes no claim of such prejudice.
-He was not subject to pretrial incarceration until July 24 1993, nor was any evidence produced to indicate he *654 was even aware of the trial information until his arrest.

 No claim is made by the State that Olson waived his right to a speedy trial or that the delay was attributable to him.
 The pivotal question is whether good cause exists for the delay.
 The trial court responded to his inquiry by focusing entirely on Olson's failure to show actual prejudice in the presentation of his defense.

-Prejudice resulting from the delay is one of the four factors used to determine whether the "good cause" exception to the speedy trial rule is met.
-Todd, 468 N.W.2d at 470.
-The other factors are the length of the delay, reason for the delay, and defendant's assertion of his or her right to a speedy trial.
-Id.
+Prejudice resulting from the delay is one of the four factors used to determine whether the “good cause” exception to the speedy trial rule is met.

 We believe the trial court incorrectly applied the four factor test in two ways.
 First, it placed too much reliance on the apparent absence of prejudice.
 Secondly, it erred in requiring the defendant to show actual prejudice.

 In the end, prejudice remains but one of several important factors to consider, and must not be viewed in isolation.
 Id.
-Its impact grows with the length of the delay involved in the case, and the reason for the delay.
+Its impact grows with the length of the delay involved in the ease, and the reason for the delay.
 Id.

 In this case, the reason for the delay dealt solely with the failure of the State to execute the arrest warrant.
 The circumstances surrounding the failure to execute the warrant are not favorable to the State in the analysis.
 Olson was on probation with the corrections department at all relevant times, and resided in Story County.
 He also maintained regular contact with his probation officer during this time.